Romney birth certificate remark rekindles Obama controversy

 "He seems to really struggle when he tries to be spontaneous," said Cal Jillson, a political scientist at Southern Methodist University.
 "He comes across as more awkward and tin-eared than malicious."

-Romney attempted to turn the national conversation back to his record as a business executive in an opinion piece in The Wall Street Journal.
+Romney attempted to turn the national conversation back to his record as a business executive in an op-ed published in the Wall Street Journal.

 "My presidency would make it easier for entrepreneurs and small businesses to get the investment dollars they need to grow," Romney said.